microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 This works as follows:

-- A version number determines which version of the top-level `PSVRuntimeInfoN` structure will be used, based on the validator version.
-This version also determines what additional information will be included in the part.
+- Depending on the validator version, we select a versioned top-level `PSVRuntimeInfo` structure to use.
+The version and contents of this structure also determine the extra data that will be included after this structure in the part.
-- Adding new data is a matter of deriving from the last version of the `PSVRuntimeInfoN` structure, incrementing the number at the end, and adding the needed fields to the new structure.
 - The structure size is the first element of the `PSV0` part, indicating to a reader the available versions in the serialized data.
-If that size is larger than the newest structure a reader knows about, it must ignore additional data after the end of the newest version of `PSVRuntimeInfoN` that it knows about.
+If that size is larger than the newest structure a reader knows about, it must ignore additional data after the end of the newest version of `PSVRuntimeInfo` structure that it knows about.
+- Adding new data is a matter of deriving from (or including) the last version of the `PSVRuntimeInfo` structure, adding new fields to the new structure, and updating the size indicating the structure version that's available when `PSV0` is written.
+  - This proposal adds a new `PSVRuntimeInfo3` structure that will update this size value to 52.
 - Additional data (such as record tables) needed for newer versions of the structure will appear after this additional data for previous versions of the structure.

-Hooking up a new `PSVRuntimeInfoN` version requires:
-- updating the `MAX_PSV_VERSION` and the `RuntimeInfoSize()` function
-- adding a pointer for the new structure to `DxilPipelineStateValidation`
-- updating `ReadOrWrite` method to use `AssignDerived` for the new pointer
-- updating `DxilContainerAssembler` to use the new version based on the next validator version, so containers produced will work with existing validators.

-Making the new data available requires adding any needed accessors to `DxilPipelineStateValidation` and writing the new data from `DxilContainerAssembler`, when a new version is selected.

-In this case this consists of:
-- Adding one accessor that returns a null-terminated utf-8 string pointer, by looking it up in the string table at the offset provided by the new field in the new version of the `PSVRuntimeInfoN` structure.
-- In `DxilContainerAssembler`, when writing the new version of `PSV0`, add the entry function name to the string table, and write the offset a new `EntryFunctionName` field in the new `PSVRuntimeInfoN` structure.
+  - This proposal does not add any new additional data sections to PSV0.

+This document proposes a new `PSVRuntimeInfo3` structure versioned after `PSVRuntimeInfo2`, and adding one `uint32_t` `EntryFunctionName` field for the offset into the string table.

 ### Validation

 DxilContainer validation checks that `PSV0` exactly matches what is expected for the module based on the validator version set in the module metadata.
 This means that any changes to data in the  `PSV0` part without gating that change on a new validator version will cause a failure with existing validators.
-This new version will only be used when the validator version is `1.8` or higher.
+This new PSV version 3 will only be used when the validator version is `1.8` or higher.

 ## Alternatives considered